MolSSI/QCFractal/README.md

 Again, molecule is the `symbol` of the refrenced molecule. `value_n` will be replaced with proper values eventually, they are just placeholders.

 On initialization, the `pages` collection is given a unique compound index on the `molecule` and `method` fields.
 Again, this is a unique compound key, so you can only have one of each pair.
 To understand how compound indices differ from regular indices, see https://docs.mongodb.com/manual/core/index-compound/#index-type-compound

+The index on any one collection can be viewed in detail with the db.COLLECTION_NAME.getIndexSpecs() shell command.